ivan-guerra/programmador.com/content/posts/a-beginners-memory-allocator.md

 There are many other strategies for free block selection besides the first fit approach illustrated above:

-* **Worst Fit**: Finds the largest free block that can satisfy the the request.
+* **Worst Fit**: Finds the largest free block that can satisfy the request.
 * **Next Fit**: Same as first fit except subsequent allocations begin their search from the location where the last allocation occurred.
 * **Buddy Allocation**: Recursively divides free space by two until a block big enough to satisfy the request is found and the next split would be too small.
 * **Segregated Lists**: Maintain two or more free lists.
 One list is for general allocations.
 All other lists have blocks sized to accomodate common requests.

 For each of the above strategies, the perfomance of the approach is dependent on the workload.
 That is, you can make a workload that makes any of the above